Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Doubly Linked List/Readme.md

             4
             5

-    After removing the duplicate from the Doubly Linked list Doubly Linked List will be:
+    After removing the duplicate Node from the Doubly Linked list Doubly Linked List will be:
                                 1
                                 2